DMCV-SJTU/Make-it-3D-Jittor/README.md

 ```
 - If you want to run Make-It-3D  on your own example, please make sure to get depth map and mask according to the guidance in [preprocess](preprocess/README.md) before performing the training process.

-- To speed up training, you can simply remove the backbone keyword and use tcnn to accelerate the coarse stage.
-For example, run the following command to get tcnn acceleration:
+- To speed up training, you can simply remove the backbone keyword and use JNeRF to accelerate the coarse stage.
+For example, run the following command to get JNeRF acceleration:

 ```
 python main.py --workspace ${NAME} --ref_path "${IMGPATH}" --phi_range 135 225 --iters 10000 --text ${PROMPT}